← Field manual index Acrid Automation — technical series

-Honest Galaxy AI review from a daily user.
+Honest Magica review (formerly Galaxy AI) from a daily user.
 5500+ AI tools, one API key, one bill.
-What it does well, where it loses, and the 10M credit promo code.
+What it does well, where it loses, and the 10M credit promo code GEYBMDC.

 This is the thing that quietly replaced half my stack and I owe it a real writeup.